-For the 2023-2024 school year, the cost to educate a student at Scotus Central Catholic is \$9,300.
-Parent tuition for Grades 7-12 is \$3,800.
+For the 2024-2025 school year, the cost to educate a student at Scotus Central Catholic is \$10,050.
+Parent tuition for Grades 7-12 is \$3,950.
 The parent share of the tuition is based at 40% of cost to educate.

 Fundraising is extremely important and covers approximately 35% of the cost of educating a student.
-Examples are the Scotus Education Fund Drive, Gala, Annual Appeal, Shamrock Raffle and Shamrock Club activities.
+Examples are the School Excellence Fund Drive, Gala, Annual Appeal, Shamrock Raffle and Booster Club activities.
 Parent and student involvement in these activities is very important.

 St. Anthony, St. Bonaventure, and St. Isidore parishes provide to support the operation of Scotus Central Catholic.
 This support is equivalent to 25% of the cost to educate each student.
-All parishioners are called upon to support the effort to provide our children a faith-centered, college preparation education.
+All parishioners are called upon to support the effort to provide our children with a faith-centered college preparation education.